 Cllr Roache pointed out that this issue was not of Cameron Homes doing.

-154. iv Planning – Cllrs Tongue, Millward, Littlewood - Planning Committee

-20/03658/FUL Land of Sandpits Road.
-Cameron Homes Development

 Cllr Roache detailed how the next part of the meeting would run:

 1. Cameron Homes to respond to the original objections that the Parish Council made on the application.